transkatgirl/kat-s-bookshelf/README.md

 ## Contents

 Kat's Bookshelf is a small, hand-curated collection of courses which will slowly grow over time.
-The goal of the collection is to offer enough depth and breadth to be a useful starting point for further exploration.
+The goal of the collection is to offer enough depth and breadth to be a useful starting point for further exploration, while being entirely free to access.

 Content on the bookshelf is aimed at a college-level audience.
 However, courses covering relevant prerequisite knowledge are included whenever practical.